LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Defining context spy points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A context spy point is a term describing a message execution context and a goal:
+A context spy point is a tuple describing a message execution context and a goal:

 ::